 Information on financial risk management objectives used for hedging measures which hedge accounting and of price risk, credit risk, liquidity risk and cash flow risk where the company group uses financial instruments and is an important evaluation of the property, own capital, liabilities, revenue and expenses is disclosed in the consolidated and Company's financial statements for 2021 explanatory notes.

 19. Issuer's and its group companies' non - financial results.
-Information related to employees
+Information related to to social responsibility, environment and employees